ccarabine/Churchbarn-holiday-let/README.md

 # Design Responsiveness Testing <a name="testing-responsiveness"></a>

 ## Simulated Testing <a name="testing-simulated"></a>
 For each section on each page, I tested various screen sizes in the development environment.
-Using the Google Developer tools I tested the responsiveness throughout the development process.
-I updated the code as I tested, noting anything that appeared irregular or out of sync with the layout of the page.
+Using the Google Developer tools I tested the responsiveness throughout the development process and all tests passed.

 ## Tested with Chrome DevTools using profiles for with screen sizes:

-Moto G4
+* Moto G4

-Galaxy S5
+* Galaxy S5

-Pixel 2
+* Pixel 2

-Pixel 2 XL
+* Pixel 2 XL

-iPhone 5 SE
+* iPhone 5 SE

-iPhone 6/7/8
+* iPhone 6/7/8

-iPhone 6/7/8 Plus
+* iPhone 6/7/8 Plus

-iPhone
+* iPhone

-iPad
+* iPad

-iPad Pro
+* iPad Pro

 ## Desktop testing

-Browsers:
+### Browsers:

-Chrome
+ * Chrome

-Firefox
+* Firefox

 ## Mobile testing:

-Iphone 10
+* Iphone 10

-## Unfixed Bugs
+# Unfixed Bugs

-No Bugs left to fix
+* No Bugs left to fix